crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 ## What happens when a fiber starts a transaction

-This is the question that worries people the most.
 If fibers share a connection, can one fiber's transaction leak into another?

 No. Active Record handles this correctly.